opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### x64 architecture
 <!-- vale on -->

-For the x64 architecture, two different versions of the Faiss library are built and shipped with the artifact:
+For the x64 architecture, three different versions of the Faiss library are built and shipped with the artifact:

 - `libopensearchknn_faiss.so`: The non-optimized Faiss library without SIMD instructions.
 - `libopensearchknn_faiss_avx2.so`: The Faiss library that contains AVX2 SIMD instructions.
+- `libopensearchknn_faiss_avx512.so`: The Faiss library that contains AVX512 SIMD instructions.

 If your hardware supports AVX2, the k-NN plugin loads the `libopensearchknn_faiss_avx2.so` library at runtime.

+If your hardware supports AVX512, the k-NN plugin loads the `libopensearchknn_faiss_avx512.so` library at runtime.

-To disable AVX2 and load the non-optimized Faiss library (`libopensearchknn_faiss.so`), specify the `knn.faiss.avx2.disabled` static setting as `true` in `opensearch.yml` (default is `false`).
+To disable AVX2 and AVX512 and load the non-optimized Faiss library (`libopensearchknn_faiss.so`), specify the `knn.faiss.avx2.disabled` and `knn.faiss.avx512.disabled` static settings as `true` in `opensearch.yml` (defaults are `false`).

 Note that to update a static setting, you must stop the cluster, change the setting, and restart the cluster.
 For more information, see [Static settings]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/#static-settings).

 ### ARM64 architecture